thewoolleyman/continuous-everything/README.md

   * `sudo chown woolley:woolley ~/.ssh/id_rsa*`
   * Copy them to lastpass
 * Test direct SSH access from host: `ssh rancher@<homeranch IP>`
-* Assign dedicated/static DHCP IP address to VM on LAN
-  * Use MAC from above, reserve, optionally change IP and reboot/renew DHCP
-* Test access from a different host using same ssh key
-  * Download ssh key from lastpass to ~/.ssh/id_rsa_homeranch, `chmod 600 ~/.ssh/id_rsa_homeranch`
-  * `ssh -i ~/.ssh/id_rsa_homeranch rancher@<reserved IP>
-  * Optional and Temporary: on router, forward external tcp port 4222 to 22 on VM to test external routing, then ensure it is open from AWS rancher server, then delete
-* Open UDP ports 500 4500 (NOT ssh) to internet in router
-  * Port Forwarding: tunnel external UDP 500 and 4500 to VM
-* Add as host in rancher server
-  * Log into rancher UI
-  * Infrastructure -> Hosts -> Add Host -> Custom
-    * Set Public IP to hostname assigned to routers internet static IP
-    * Copy and paste setup command into ssh session logged into VM
-  * Should show up on hosts screen in a minute
-  * Click name and verify memory, etc
 * Virtualbox automatic start on host reboot
   * TODO: neither of these worked
     * ~~(via GUI because I was too lazy to figure out systemd config, along with seemingly everyone else on google)~~